go-recordkeeper/go-recordkeeper/deploy/README.md

 sudo systemctl status goban
 ```

-You can use either `journalctl -fu goban` or `docker-compose logs` to check the service logs.
+You can use either `journalctl -fu goban` or `docker compose logs` to check the service logs.

 # Backups
 The `pg_dump.sh` and `pg_load_sh` scripts will, respectively, backup and restore the database to a SQL file.